Skip to content

 choco install mingw

-Then, clone the repository and run the build script:
+Then, clone the repository and install the package:

 python -m venv venv